Skip to main content

 You need to do pre-ride risk assessment which means accepting standard BC provided risks and adding any new ones specific to your ride.
 Frankly, if you need to add risks it is worth considering redesigning the route.

-On the morning of the ride you need to download the register so you have participants details and their ICE contact.
+3. Download the participant register so you have participants details and their ICE contact.
 This will be in PDF format so you may wish to screen grab that for ease on the day.

-After the ride there is more administration such as post-ride risk assessment and you need to delete any personal data such as the ride register.
+After the ride there is more administration including a post-ride risk assessment and you need to delete any personal data such as the participant register.

 Tooling and Organisation